melizalab/comp-neurosci/resources/syllabus.md

 ## Additional Resources

-Short guides to probability and linear algebra can be found on Canvas or the github repo.
+Short guides to probability, linear algebra, and dynamical systems can be found on Canvas or the github repo.

 ## Scientific programming and Python